 After boarding a vessel at the Agios Kosmas marina near Glyfada, we set sail towards the island of Aegina, up to an hour away by yacht.
 On our way, the historic island of Salamina comes into view.
 There, Greeks defeated the Persian fleet in 480 BC, shortly after the epic battle at Thermopylae where 300 Spartans held their ground against the same enemy.
 After the Battle at Salamina, Persians retreated from Greece.
 Today, the island is an industrial area with factories and shipyards.

-Athena Aphaia, an ancient Doric temple, overlooks Agia Marina and its bay from the vantage point some 300 meters above sea level.
-It is one of the finest remnants of the antiquity in Greece, dating from the 5th century BC.
-Columns over 5 meters tall used to support the frieze and tympanum whose depictions illustrated the scenes from the Trojan Wars.
+Athena Aphaia, an ancient Doric temple, overlooks Agia Marina and its bay from the vantage point 300 meters above sea level.
+It is one of the finest remnants of antiquity in Greece, dating from the 5th century BC.
+Columns over 5 meters tall were used to support the frieze and tympanum, whose depictions illustrated the scenes from the Trojan Wars.
 Find exhibits from this locality at the Archaeological Museum in Aegina Town.
 Agia Marina Beach is a sandy beach featuring clear waters and water sports, such as parasailing and canoeing.

 A few kilometers northwest of Poros Town is Love Bay, a small beach surrounded by pines.
 Since many people visit this organized beach, anchoring there early or late during the day may be the best option.
 Another excellent beach of Poros Island is Askeli, east of the town.
-The long sandy beach features sunbeds and parasols, a beach-volley court, taverns and stores.
+The long sandy beach features sunbeds and parasols, a beach-volley court, taverns, and stores.
 Watersports such as water skiing and banana boating are available, too.

 Anchor your yacht at Monastery Beach further east to visit the nearby Zoodochos Pigi Monastery, located in a pine forest.
-The monastery is the resting place of many Greeks who fought for the independence from the Turkish Empire in the 19th century.
+The monastery is the resting place of many Greeks who fought for independence from the Turkish Empire in the 19th century.
 Monastery Beach is a gem of Poros nature, encircled by hills and abundant with pine trees.
 It is a sandy beach with sunbeds and a great diving spot.
 Water sports are also available on this beach.

-Yacht Charter Day 5 – Poros – Hydra
+Yacht Charter Day 3 – Poros – Hydra

 Where Poros features greenery, Hydra is a barren rock.
-However, this elongated island shelters coves easily accessible by a boat, some of which abound with vegetation.
+However, this elongated island shelters coves easily accessible by a boat, some of which teem with vegetation.
 The main town is Hydra Town, built on the hillside and featuring paved streets and stone structures.
 Riding a donkey is what you should try here since the residents don’t use motor vehicles.

 Villages of Kaminia and Vlychos, featuring organized and family-friendly beaches, are a short donkey ride from Hydra Town.
 Kaminia is a long, sandy beach offering views of Peloponnese.
 Vlychos is a bit farther, with sunbeds and parasols on offer.
 Upon return to the town, you may wish to enjoy the nightlife in the area adjacent to the marina.